webdiscus/html-bundler-webpack-plugin/README.md

 ### `minify`
 Type: `Object|string|boolean` Default: `false`

-For minification is used the [html-minifier-terser](https://github.com/terser/html-minifier-terser) with the following `default options`:
+For minification generated HTML is used the [html-minifier-terser](https://github.com/terser/html-minifier-terser) with the following `default options`:
 ```js
 {
   collapseWhitespace: true,